andriivelhov/andrewvelhov/README.md

 - 👋 Hi, I’m @andrewvelhov
-- 👀 I’m interested in Web Deveopment
+- 👀 I’m Web Deveoper.
-- 🌱 I’m currently learning PHP, Laravel, adn JavaScript.
+- 🌱 Currently wokring on some Laravel and Vue projects.
-- 📫 How to reach me: via Email a.velhov@gmail.com
+- 📫 Reach me: via Email a.velhov@gmail.com

 <!---
 andrewvelhov/andrewvelhov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.